<< Home ....

 Catch The Spider ....
 A fun piece in 5/4 time which includes multiple pull-offs.

 Dancing on the World’s Edge ....
-A dramatic piece with moving shapes and a little (Giltrap-like?) rasguado.
+A dramatic piece with moving shapes and the odd (Giltrap-like?) strummed section.

 Daredevil ....
 A ludicrously difficult, dramatic, prog rock-inspired piece, with the main theme in 7/8 time.
 I'll do justice to it one day!
 Tuning: 6=D, 2=Bb.